bjornmeansbear/lectureScripts/theLibreDesigner.md

 Now, onto the libre designing.

-## Introduction?
+## An Introduction

 For this array of ideas, I'm first going to introduce you to F/LOS if you haven't really had much of an introduction to it in the past.
 Then I'll try to outline from simple to complex how a designer "liberates" their practice.
 At the end, and throughout, I'll point out reasons that perhaps this isn't more mainstream incase you're not already thinking that...

 Some Content Warnings:

 - I will be derogatory towards neoliberalism
 - I will mention Marx, Communism, Henry George, Mutual Aid, Peter Kroptopkin, and other socialist, anarchist and libertarian thinkers
 - I will bring up issues of structural racism and sexism